William Forbes-Sempill, 19th Lord Sempill: Suspicion and questioning

 In 1925, Sempill accompanied a mission of foreign air officials to the Blackburn Aircraft factory at Brough, East Yorkshire.
 The Japanese had previously asked questions about aircraft being developed.
 Sempill later asked the same questions, in his official capacity, about the then-secret Blackburn Iris.

 The Directorate of Military Intelligence had kept Sempill's communications with the Japanese intelligence officer/Naval attaché in London, Captain Teijirō Toyoda, under surveillance from 1922.
 This led to the knowledge that Sempill was passing classified information to the Japanese that Toyoda's communications indicated had been paid for.
 MI5 tapped Sempill's phone, and observed that his servant was a Japanese naval rating.

 In March 1926, Sempill was proposed by the Aviation Ministry for an appointment as Greece's aeronautical adviser.
 At this point, the Directorate of Military Intelligence advised the Foreign Office and the British Embassy in Athens that Britain could not be seen to endorse Sempill's appointment because of his past activities.

-Sempill was called into the Foreign Office for an interview.
+Sempill was called into the Foreign Office for questioning.
 The questions directed to him were intended to assess his loyalty to the British Government, his attachments to the Japanese, and the amount of information that he had passed to the Japanese.
-During the meeting, the investigating officer could not reveal that the British had broken Japanese codes, and were monitoring the Japanese communications systems.
+During the interrogation, the MI5 investigating officer could not reveal that the British had broken Japanese codes, and were monitoring the Japanese communications systems.

 On a trip to Brough, Sempill had openly talked about the Iris flying boat with the foreign air officials on the train trip from London.
 This was witnessed by a British Air Ministry civil servant, who reported the incident.
-Confronted with this information, Sempill admitted that he had broken the Official Secrets Act.
+Upon being confronted with this information, Sempill admitted to the investigation officer that he had broken the Official Secrets Act.

-A subsequent meeting, chaired by the Secretary of State for Foreign Affairs Austen Chamberlain, decided it was not in the interests of the British government to prosecute Sempill.
+A subsequent meeting, chaired by the Secretary of State for Foreign Affairs Austen Chamberlain, decided it was not in the interests of the British government to prosecute Sempill for violating the Official Secrets Act.
 Firstly, Sempill's father was then aide-de-camp to King George V; any public trial would be a grave embarrassment to both the Crown and the British establishment.
 Secondly, a prosecution would have revealed to the Japanese that British Intelligence had cracked the cypher codes of its diplomatic service.